211. Introduction to Language. (3). (SS).

 314. Introduction to Word Analysis.
 (3).
 (HU).

 Much of what is commonly called 'grammar' – word endings, verb and noun forms, paradigms, etc. – falls within the linguistic area of morphology.
-This field deals with the internal structure of words, their formation, and the meaningful pieces, or 'morphemes' (such as type, write, -er, and -s in English typewriters) from which complex words are made, and through which they express their grammatical and semantic relationships with other words.
-This course will deal with all aspects of morphological analysis in languages of the world; emphasis will be placed on traditional descriptive terminology and its utilization in various languages.
-There will be a unit on Latin morphology, and a long series of problems in an American Indian language (Skagit) in addition to frequent data analysis homework and a final project involving extended morphological analysis of a language of the student's choice.
-Lectures will cover basic concepts and their relation to other areas of linguistic analysis, such as phonology, syntax, and semantics.
-Texts include: Matthews, Morphology; Sapir, Language; Merrifield et al., Lab Manual for Morphology and Syntax.
-Prerequisite is some knowledge of both syntax and phonology, but a sound understanding derived from an introductory course like Linguistics 211 should be sufficient.
-(Lawler)
+This field deals with the internal structure of words and the meaningful pieces, or 'morphemes' (such as type, write, – er, and – s in English typewriters), from which they are made and through which grammatical and semantic relationships among words are expressed.
+This course will deal with morphological analysis in a wide range of language types.
+There will be frequent data analysis homework problems and a final project involving extended morphological analysis of a language of the student's choice.
+Text: Matthews: Morphology: An Introduction to the Theory of Word-Structure.
+(Hill)

 354. Language and the Public Interest.
 (3).
 (SS).